+A Land Use Task Force reviewed all Town-owned property in which members of the Housing Trust have participated.
 The Town of Stow does not have a substantial amount of town-owned property remaining as most of this property has already been restricted or designated for specific purposes other than housing.
-Nevertheless, some limited opportunities exist and that may potentially be suitable for some amount of affordable housing development.
-A Land Use Task Force reviewed all Town-owned property in which members of the Housing Trust have participated.
+Nevertheless, some limited opportunities exist and may potentially be suitable for some amount of affordable housing development.
 Table 29 reflects the preliminary findings of this process.

 This Plan includes a strategy to prepare an inventory of potentially suitable parcels, fine-tuning the list by more fully assessing their appropriateness (see strategy III.C.2.f).
 Additional analysis is warranted for smaller infill sites or larger parcels where both open space and housing might be accommodated through cluster development.
-CPA funding can be used to support environmental testing and analysis to determine feasibility for development.
+The Stow Municipal Affordable Housing Trust (SMAHT) and CPA funding can be used to support environmental testing and analysis to determine feasibility for development.